dylanbeattie/dylanbeattie.net/_posts/2020/2020-05-18-turning-a-raspberry-pi-zero-into-a-usb-footpedal-part-2.md

 typora-copy-images-to: ../../images/posts/2020-05-18-raspberry-pi-footpedal-part-2
 ---

-In part 1, I described the software and config required to use a Raspberry Pi Zero W to create a bank of footswitches that the host computer thinks is a USB keyboard.
+In [part 1 of this post](/2020/05/17/turning-a-raspberry-pi-zero-into-a-usb-footpedal.html), I described the software and config required to use a Raspberry Pi Zero W to create a bank of footswitches that the host computer thinks is a USB keyboard.
 So far, so good - some Python hacking, some Linux config, a bit of GPIO and USB HID programming... all nice and friendly and revision-controlled.

 That's only half the problem, though.
 The main reason I'm building this thing is that I want a way to control the computer by stamping on things.
 When I'm playing the guitar and doing live shows, on stage or streaming via Twitch or YouTube, I want to be able to switch shots and control backing tracks by pressing switches with my feet.
 Now, I'm not *exactly* sure what would happen if 102kg of slightly excitable developer stood on a Raspberry Pi Zero W - or a normal computer keyboard, for that matter - but I suspect if it happened regularly, one might find that the devices in question started complaining a bit.